Taxstra Logo

 Maximize Your New Parent Tax Benefits

-Child Tax Credit, Dependent Care FSA, and 529 planning can save $3k-$8k per year.
-Coordination is critical.
-Get a personalized strategy from our CPA team to ensure you're claiming all available benefits.
+Child Tax Credit, Dependent Care FSA, care-credit, and 529 rules interact.
+Get a personalized strategy from our CPA team to coordinate the benefits available to your household.

 Limited Availability